 2. Keep core design elements like colors and fonts consistent

-Here are a few quick guidelines for keeping important design elements consistent:
+A few quick tips for keeping important design elements consistent::

-• Use the same style of visuals throughout your report (like flat icons or illustrated icons… but not both)
+• Use one style of visuals—either flat icons or illustrated, not both.

 Dark Competitor Analysis Presentation Template